 An electricity transmission company will require all persons entering or accessing land on its behalf to provide identification, if requested, on each entry.
 Such persons are expected to have the relevant skills, training and qualifications to undertake their allocated tasks.

 All persons must respect the landowner's privacy, private assets and infrastructure.
-All gates, fences and grids are to be left as found, unless otherwise advised by the landowner or in accordance with good industry practice when s.
-93 permits the cutting of locks.
+All gates, fences and grids are to be left as found, unless otherwise advised by the landowner.